-Addiction and alcoholism alter a parent’s perception, and they lose the sense of reality.
-Children of drug-addicted parents are quite often found to be put in danger, neglected, or abused in other ways.
+Drug use and alcoholism alter a parent’s perception, and they lose the sense of reality.
+The children of people who suffer from addiction are often put in danger, neglected, or abused in other ways.

 Drug and alcohol dependence is the most pressing national public health problem, and it does not discriminate.
 Drug and alcohol dependence is prevalent among the rich and poor, across all regions of the country, and affects all ethnic and social groups.

-Addiction is disruptive to the family and is especially damaging to young children and adolescents.
+Drug and alcohol dependencies disrupt the entire family and can be especially damaging to young children and adolescents.
 Individuals with this illness can develop a false sense of reality.
 They may genuinely believe that everyone uses drugs or that their drinking is normal.
 These false beliefs are known as denial, and denial is a part of the illness known as addiction.

 Children of drug addict parents are exposed to traumatic things like domestic violence, overdose, and incarceration.
 This kind of exposure can create long-term challenges in adulthood for these children.
 Data from the Partnership for Drug-Free Kids shows that the children of addict parents will more likely have depression in adulthood.

 Many studies, including a survey from the University of North Carolina, shows that compared to their peers, children of parents who have substance abuse, show higher rates of anxiety, depression, oppositional behavior, conduct problems, and aggressive behavior.
 They also tend to display lower rates of self-esteem and social competence.